TACC/Camino/README.md

 A compose file exists for each environment to orchestrate deployments.
 Each application/service in a compose file can be locked to a specific tag.
 An image digest can be used to guarantee the correct/expected image is always referenced.

+Setup:
+Clone the Camino repo to the path `/opt/{project_name}`

+Add At the root of the cloned Camino repo, create a file named `compose_file` and add the name of the docker-compose yml that matches the environment being set-up.
+  Ex.
+To manage and deploy dev, use the string `docker-compose.dev.yml`

 To deploy changes to a new service with Camino, the image name and tag (or digest) for the service should be set in the appropriate compose file.
 This means that the image must be pre-built and its tag or digest known before deployment.

 For example, to deploy a new pre-built cms image to production, the image in docker-compose.yml would be updated like below: